serdartepeyurt/AddressProvider/README.md

 # AddressProviderFramework
 Simple address provider framework and PTT(Turkish Post) implementation written on NetCore 2.2.
+When implemented it turns into a basic one-way in-memory database for addresses.

 You can easily add your own implementations, and you can share them with me so I can display here!